jeremiegautreau/analyse_geo_bon_chaussures/README.md

 We constated at the end of the year 2022 that one third of health staff did not used their voucher.
 We tried to understand the reasons and decided to analyse if the distance between the home adress of health staff and the sport shop had an impact of the voucher use.

+The principal libraries used are geopandas and plotly.

 The first step was to get gps location and city code from health staff's home adress and the shop sport.
 The API from the BAN (Base d'adresse nationale) was used to retrieved all gps location and city code.
 Geocoding.py file shows the function to make the request to the API.